tristonarmstrong/web-window-manager/README.md

 ## Roadmap

-1. The Web-Window-Manager package is still in development, and the following features are planned for future releases:
+- The Web-Window-Manager package is still in development, and the following features are planned for future releases:

-1. Abstract the cache manager to a separate npm package Add more detailed examples and usage instructions in the readme
+  - Abstract the cache manager to a separate npm package
+  - Add more detailed examples
+  - usage instructions in the readme

 <hr/>